ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 The problem comes when they’re consumed in larger than normal quantities.
 If we’re talking about pretty much anything other than vegetables and fruits, these carbs will be converted into sugars in our system and can lead to weight gain (the bad way).

 So if you’re going to have a pizza, go with a thin crust.
 The thicker the crust the more of that floury bready stuff there is!
 Another tip for people looking to bulk up is that if you’re going to choose to go with a thicker crust, do not go with the stuffed crust.

 This is where they’ve taken strips of dough and folded it around the cheese, so you’re basically getting twice as much flour!
 And of course, if you can avoid added oils and greasy meats that’s even better.

 Now for our discussion on protein: Protein in itself is important to help repair and build muscle.
 So any foods that are rich in protein are great for bulking and building that lean muscle to your frame as you train!

-Pizza can be a great source of protein, a basic pizza made with mozarella cheese is going to have good protein, but it’s also not a bad idea to add toppings that have good quality protein, think about adding chicken breast or beef to your pizza.
+Pizza can be a great source of protein, A basic pizza made with mozzarella cheese is going to have good protein, but it’s also not a bad idea to add toppings that have good quality protein, think about adding chicken breast or beef to your pizza.
 If your pizza is vegan or vegetarian you can add extra tofu or even black beans.